MOALib/mshar/docs/shdoc.md

 MXPSQL's version of the shell archiver,
 It's better than shar,
-You need the base64 command to use this.
+You need the base64 command.

 ## Index